-Suricata development has a yearly cycle of one major release a year, and about five to six minor releases a year.
-In addition, for the development branch we’ll do at least a beta and a release candidate.
+Suricata is developed in a yearly cycle of one major release and about five to six minor releases each year.
+In addition, for the development branch we’ll create at least a beta and a release candidate.

 A minor release should always be safe to install.
 The major releases have more room for introducing breaking changes, even though we try to minimize breaking changes in any case.

-We typically end-of-life (EOL) a branch when the branch that should replace it is ‘stable enough’.
+A branch is typically designated as end-of-life (EOL) when the branch that should replace it is ‘stable enough’.
 This normally means that when x.y.1 or x.y.2 point releases are out, the previous stable branch is scheduled to be EOL’d.

 For example when going from 3.2 to 4.0, this is what the process will look like approximately: